15 Country Kitchen Curtains Ideas That Actually Work in Real Homes

 https://www.reddit.com/r/homeimprovementideas/comments/1dbvq6u/light_fixture_suggestion_above_kitchen_sink/

-r/jheezjheezloo hung two layers of lace panels—a decorative valance at the top and cafe-height tiers below.
-Both pieces feature intricate crochet-style patterns that filter light into soft, dappled shadows.
-The lace appears to be cream or off-white, which warms up the gray walls.
-Hanging the panels on simple rods keeps the focus on the textile rather than the hardware.
+Two layers work beautifully here: a decorative valance at the top and cafe-height tiers below.
+Both pieces featuring intricate crochet-style patterns filter light into soft, dappled shadows.
+Cream or off-white warms up cooler wall colors while simple rods keep the focus on the textile.

 Statement-Making Moomin Print Cafe Curtains